-If you are not familiar with exporting logs in Stackdriver Logging, see Concepts of Logs Export.
+If you are not familiar with exporting logs in Stackdriver Logging, see Overview of Logs Export.
 In summary, you export logs by creating one or more sinks that include a logs filter and a destination.
 As Stackdriver Logging receives new log entries, they are compared against each sink.
 If a log entry matches a sink's filter, then a copy of the log entry is written to the destination.